Search & Describe Twins

 resp.raise_for_status()

-# Iterates over the response data, one line at a time
+# Iterates over the response data, one Host at a time

 for chunk in resp.iter_lines():